Freemasonry in Cuba

-Freemasonry in Cuba has a long history in three primary eras; the Spanish era of Cuba, the Republican era of Cuba, and the Communist–Republican era of Cuba.
-Many of the independence fighters and revolutionaries in the history of Cuba were members of the Freemasons, including Carlos Manuel de Céspedes, Francisco Javier de Céspedes, José Martí, Ignacio Agramonte, and others.
-Freemasonry in Cuba can trace its origins back to 1762, with various lodges forming and evolving over the centuries, however, the Grand Lodge of Cuba dates back to August 1, 1876.
+Freemasonry in Cuba has a history in three primary eras; the Spanish era of Cuba, the Republican era of Cuba, and the Communist–Republican era of Cuba.
+Many of Cuba's independence fighters and revolutionaries were Freemasons, including Carlos Manuel de Céspedes, Francisco Javier de Céspedes, José Martí, Ignacio Agramonte, and others.
+While there is archaeological evidence that Speculative Masonry arrived in Cuba in 1716, Freemasonry in Cuba can definitively trace its origins back to 1762, with various lodges forming and evolving over the centuries.
+The Grand Lodge of Cuba officially recognizes 1859 as their conception, however, the current Grand Lodge of Cuba and its Supreme Council dates to 1899, at the collapse of Spanish rule in Cuba.
 Despite being expelled from the Conference of North America in 1962, following the Cuban Revolution, the Grand Lodge of Cuba is recognized as "Regular and Correct," by the majority of Lodges around the world.
+The Grand Lodge of Cuba is one of the 92 members of the Inter‑American Masonic Confederation (CMI), which also includes the United States.
 As of a survey in 2010, the islands of Cuba have 316 Masonic Lodges.
-The Grand Lodge of Cuba is unique in that it allows women to be regular masons in the fraternal brotherhood, and not just members of women-only lodges such as the Order of the Eastern Star.
+Some confusion has existed about the role of freemasonry and women in Cuba; while some sources have stated that the Grand Lodge of Cuba is unique in that it allows women to be regular masons in the fraternal brotherhood, in actuality, the Grand Lodge of Cuba oversees a body for women called the Daughters of Acacia.